modx-pro/Docs/docs/en/components/msearch2/snippets/mfilter2.md

 - **mse2_frontend_js** - standard javascript, `/assets/components/msearch2/js/web/default.js` by default
 - **mse2_frontend_css** - standard css styles, `/assets/components/msearch2/css/web/default.css` by default

-If you want to make some changes in standard files, you should rename them and specify new values in system settings, othertwise all your changes will be overwritten in regular updating.
+If you want to make some changes in standard files, you should rename them and specify new values in system settings, otherwise all your changes will be overwritten in regular updating.

 You can also change standard filter variables if you specify them as JSON string in **&filterOptions** parameter: